facebookresearch/nevergrad/docs/benchmarking.rst

 - implements a :code:`copy` method for creating a new instance, using the same parameters you provided to initialize the function.
 The initilization of functions may draw random variables so that two copies can differ, providing more robustness to benchmarks.

-See the docstrings for more information, and `arcoating/core.py <https://github.com/facebookresearch/nevergrad/blob/master/nevergrad/functions/arcoating/core.py>`_ and `example.py <https://github.com/facebookresearch/nevergrad/blob/master/nevergrad/benchmark/additional/example.py>`_ for examples.
+See the docstrings for more information, and `arcoating/core.py <https://github.com/facebookresearch/nevergrad/blob/main/nevergrad/functions/arcoating/core.py>`_ and `example.py <https://github.com/facebookresearch/nevergrad/blob/main/nevergrad/benchmark/additional/example.py>`_ for examples.

 If you want your experiment plan to be seedable, be extra careful as to how you handle randomness in the experiment generator, since each individual experiment may be run in any order.
-See `experiments.py <https://github.com/facebookresearch/nevergrad/blob/master/nevergrad/benchmark/experiments.py>`_ for examples of seedable experiment plans.
-If you do not care for it.
+See `experiments.py <https://github.com/facebookresearch/nevergrad/blob/main/nevergrad/benchmark/experiments.py>`_ for examples of seedable experiment plans.
 For simplicity's sake, the experiment plan generator is however not required to have a seed parameter (but will not be reproducible in this case).